-Mr. Stout was wearing a boot on his left lower extremity and claimed that he was injured due to his right foot injury fracturing bones in his left foot.
-Dr. Agnew noted that all testing was negative and opined that there is no evidence of a lingering musculoskeletal injury or disease process which might be ascribed to the activities of July 19, 2017, for which medical treatment would be needed.
+Mr. Stout was wearing a boot on his left lower extremity and claimed that he was injured because he had fractured bones in his left foot.
+Dr. Agnew noted that all testing was negative and opined that there is no evidence of a lingering musculoskeletal injury or disease process which might be ascribed to activities of July 19, 2017, for which medical treatment would be needed.
 Dr. Agnew found that Mr. Stout had reached his maximum degree of medical improvement and could return to work with no restrictions.
 Dr. Agnew also performed range of motion examinations and recommended 0% permanent partial disability resulting from the compensable injury.